Disorders of diminished motivation: Causes

 Less extreme forms of DDM, for instance apathy or anhedonia, can be a symptom of psychiatric disorders and related conditions, like depression, schizophrenia, or drug withdrawal.
 More extreme forms of DDM, for instance severe apathy, abulia, or akinetic mutism, can be a result of traumatic brain injury (TBI), stroke, or neurodegenerative diseases like dementia or Parkinson's disease.

-Reduction in motivation and affect can also be induced by certain drugs, such as dopamine receptor antagonists including D_{2} receptor receptor antagonists like antipsychotics (e.g., haloperidol) and metoclopramide and D_{1} receptor antagonists like ecopipam, dopamine-depleting agents like tetrabenazine and reserpine, dopaminergic neurotoxins like 6-hydroxydopamine (6-OHDA) and methamphetamine (although methamphetamine acutely increases motivation), serotonergic antidepressants like the selective serotonin reuptake inhibitors (SSRIs) and MAO-A-inhibiting monoamine oxidase inhibitors (MAOIs), and cannabis or cannabinoids (CB_{1} receptor agonists).
+Reduction in motivation and affect can also be induced by certain drugs, such as dopamine receptor antagonists including D_{2} receptor receptor antagonists like antipsychotics (e.g., haloperidol) and metoclopramide and D_{1} receptor antagonists like ecopipam, dopamine-depleting agents like tetrabenazine and reserpine, dopaminergic neurotoxins like 6-hydroxydopamine (6-OHDA) and methamphetamine, serotonergic antidepressants like the selective serotonin reuptake inhibitors (SSRIs) and MAO-A-inhibiting monoamine oxidase inhibitors (MAOIs), and cannabis or cannabinoids (CB_{1} receptor agonists).

 Damage to a variety of brain areas have been implicated in DDM.
 However, damage to or reduced functioning of the anterior cingulate cortex (ACC) and striatum have been especially implicated in DDM.
 The striatum is part of the dopaminergic mesolimbic pathway, which connects the ventral tegmental area (VTA) of the midbrain to the nucleus accumbens (NAc) of the ventral striatum and basal ganglia.
 Strokes affecting other striatal and basal ganglia structures, like the caudate nucleus of the dorsal striatum, have also been associated with DDM.